PrimeTimeTran/next-blog/data/blog/graph-theory.md

 Binary trees start with a node.

-The stating node is called a root.
+The starting node is called the root node.

 Every node will have a value.